IntelliMouse: History

 New versions of the IntelliMouse Explorer and Optical were introduced in September 2001 alongside the first wireless variant, the Wireless IntelliMouse Explorer.
 While the original IntelliEye sensor sampled images at 1500 frames per second (fps), the new version sampled images at 6000 fps.
 In addition, finger grooves and an enhanced grip were added to the new IntelliMouse Explorer.

 The Wireless IntelliMouse Explorer for Bluetooth was released in 2002, both as a separate product and with a wireless keyboard in the Wireless Optical Desktop for Bluetooth bundle.
 Updated versions of the IntelliMouse Explorer and Wireless Explorer were released in September 2003, featuring a tilting scroll wheel to enable horizontal scrolling; the new mice were also available in a variety of colors.
 Two additional finishes, Cobalt Basin and Crimson Fire, were released for the Wireless IntelliMouse Explorer in July 2004.
 The IntelliMouse Explorer was later discontinued, then re-released as the IntelliMouse Explorer 3.0 in August 2006 with a gaming emphasis, using a 9000 fps sensor.

 On October 17, 2017, Microsoft revived the series with the new Classic IntelliMouse, featuring a new dark look based on the IntelliMouse Explorer 3.0 design and featuring BlueTrack technology, allowing it to be used on glass surfaces.
 The Classic IntelliMouse was released in June 2018 in the UK.
 The ergonomic shape of the IntelliMouse Explorer 3.0 influenced many later mice, particularly gaming-focused models.
 The Razer DeathAdder, SteelSeries Rival, ZOWIE EC2-A and many others.

 In May 2019, Microsoft announced the Pro IntelliMouse, which put an upgraded sensor in the Classic IntelliMouse body.

+Microsoft announced in April 2023 that the IntelliMouse would be discontinued alongside the rest of their non-Surface-branded peripherals; it was not part of the designs licensed in early 2025 to Onward Brands subsidiary Incase under the branding "Designed by Microsoft".